s33dunda/s33dunda/README.md

 ### 2U, Inc., New York, NY (2024-Present) Principal DevOps Engineer

-- Designed and implemented a hierarchical GitOps deployment architecture utilizing a primary ArgoCD instance to govern all cluster resources across 20 Kubernetes environments
+- Implementated a hierarchical GitOps deployment architecture included designing an ArgoCD primary instance to manage all cluster resources across 20 Kubernetes environments.
-- Established a centralized management pattern where the primary ArgoCD instance orchestrates deployments to secondary ArgoCD instances running on external clusters
+- Designed a centralized management approach which enables the primary ArgoCD controller to manage deployments for secondary ArgoCD instances deployed on external clusters.
-- Engineered a self-healing infrastructure solution that ensures consistent application state across the entire Kubernetes fleet through declarative configuration
-- Streamlined deployment workflows by implementing automated synchronization between Git repositories and cluster states, reducing manual intervention and deployment errors
+- Improved deployment workflows to be more efficient through automated synchronization between Git repositories and cluster states which reduced both manual intervention and deployment errors.
-- Created comprehensive monitoring and alerting for the ArgoCD ecosystem, ensuring visibility into deployment health and configuration drift
 - Led the migration of CI/CD infrastructure from Buildkite to GitHub Actions workflows and ArgoCD
 - Implemented GitOps principles with automated versioning and preview environments across multiple applications, reducing deployment complexity and improving developer experience.
 - Reduced EKS spend by 80% after rolling out karpenter and workload optimizations